B2B messaging and positioning are the most under-rated tasks in marketing.

 The last step is to finalize your messaging framework based on data from testing, sales, and product team.
 In B2B marketing and technology sales, you many use benchmark and performance data to support your claims.
 Therefore, Legal review is essential, in some cases, before you publish the messaging framework.

-Additional hidden benefits of creating a messaging framework
+Additional benefits of a marketing messaging framework

 - Connect the dots with key business objectives and buyers’ personas